-53. Prior to evaluating the effect of uncorrected misstatements, the practitioner shall reassess materiality determined in accordance with paragraphs 19–21 of this ISAE to confirm whether it remains appropriate in the context of the entity’s actual emissions.
+55. Prior to evaluating the effect of uncorrected misstatements, the practitioner shall reassess materiality determined in accordance with paragraphs 20–22 of this ISAE to confirm whether it remains appropriate in the context of the entity’s actual emissions.

-54. The practitioner shall determine whether uncorrected misstatements are material, individually or in the aggregate.
-In making this determination, the practitioner shall consider the size and nature of the misstatements, and the particular circumstances of their occurrence, in relation to particular types of emissions or disclosures and the GHG statement. (see paragraph 70)
+56. The practitioner shall determine whether uncorrected misstatements are material, individually or in the aggregate.
+In making this determination, the practitioner shall consider the size and nature of the misstatements, and the particular circumstances of their occurrence, in relation to particular types of emissions or disclosures and the GHG statement.
+(See paragraph 72)

 Using the Work of Other Practitioners